-The term minification or compression means removing all unnecessary characters, such as spaces, new lines, comments without changing the functionality of the source code.
-At the development and debugging stage, these characters improve the code readability.
-However at the production stage, they become unnecessary for code execution but only increase the size of code to be transferred.
+Minification or compression means removing all unnecessary characters, such as spaces, new lines, comments, without changing the functionality of the source code.
+During development and debugging, these characters make code easier to read.
+At the production stage, they only increase the size of code to be transferred.

 Before you start

-- Click the Add button or press Alt+Insert and choose the YUI Compressor CSS predefined template from the pop-up list.
+Click or press Alt+Insert and select the CSSO CSS Optimizer predefined template from the list.

-- In the Program text box, specify the path to the
+In the Program text box, specify the location of the

-yuicompressor-<version>.jarfile.
-If you installed the tool through the Node Package Manager, PyCharm locates the required file itself and fills in the field automatically.
-Otherwise, type the path manually or click Browse and choose the file location in the dialog box that opens.
+cssoalias Otherwise, type the path manually or click and select the file location in the dialog that opens.